With home office spaces as inviting as these, you won't mind putting the extra hours in...

 See our edit of the best wooden desks.

-Looking for more ideas for quiet spaces?
+Looking for ideas for a quiet space to relax, read or recline?

-See these home libraries.
+Check out these bookcases and home libraries.

 This space was boarded up, so it was a nice surprise for the owner to find the alcove when he bashed down the partition wall – it’s the perfect size for a mini office.